MisterGrinvalds/change-point/README.md

 # Change Point Modeling

 This is a space to store and share code that implements a change point model for COVID-19 case data in the United States.
 A change point is a point in time at which the number of reported cases changes from increasing to decreasing or from decreasing to increasing.
-This project is an extension of the work started by Zhagn, Xu, and Peng at IUPUI.
+This project is an extension of the work started by Zhang, Xu, and Peng at IUPUI.
 The initially proposed model is a second-order free knot spline model that assumes a single change point.
 The location of the knot identifies the change point.
 It is desirable to extend this model to incorporate more than one change point.

 ## Data